cecilsmith/jetson-rhem-workshop/README.md

 * Ideally, a way to connect to your network via cables.
 Wireless networking will involve additional steps outside the scope of this repo.
 * One or more NVIDIA Orin-based devices to manage (Nano, NX, AGX)

-## DNS Records

-FlightCtl will also need the following DNS records available in your environment.
-Bind DNS and DHCP servers can be installed on your FlightCtl server if needed or use existing services in your environment.
-These DNS records must be resolvable by both the managed edge devices as well as any administrators of FlightCtl

-A Record: systemname.domain.foo                 X.X.X.X
-CNAME:    ui.flightctl.systemname.domain.foo    systemname.domain.foo
-CNAME:    api.flightctl.systemname.domain.foo   systemname.domain.foo
-CNAME:    auth.systemname.domain.foo            systemname.domain.foo
-CNAME:    agent-api.systemname.domain.foo       systemname.domain.foo

-# RHEL Image Mode Background
-RHEL Image Mode enables management of edge device systems in a simplified way by taking advantage of container application infrastructure.
-By packaging operating system updates as an OCI container, RHEL Image Mode simplifies the distribution and deployment of operating systems and their updates, easing the amount of resources necessary to maintain a disparate fleet of edge devices.

 ## Initial Setup
 Start with a minimal install of RHEL 9.6 either on baremetal or on a guest VM.
 Use UEFI firmware, if able to, when installing your system.
 Also make